-- 2 Every event hosted at the medical school must abide by sustainability criteria. - 1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - 0 There are no sustainability guidelines for medical school events.
+2 Every event hosted at the medical school must abide by sustainability criteria.

+- The medical school strongly recommends or incentivizes sustainability measures, but they are not required. - There are no sustainability guidelines for medical school events.

-Score explanation: Currently, there are no sustainability guidelines for medical school events as main efforts are being focused on virus/safety protocols.
-Several different vendors incorporate recycling containers and silverware etc., thus it becomes difficult to have a set of guidelines for every vendor to follow.
+Currently, there are no sustainability guidelines for medical school events.
+Several different vendors incorporate recycling containers and silverware etc., thus it becomes difficult to have a set of guidelines for each vendor to follow.
 Many medical school events are held off site as well, and would be held to the standards of the off site venue rather than Rush University Medical Center's.
-This would be awarded 0 points.
+This metric has not changed since last year's report.